 For all the above reasons Members made recommendations as to any gestational limits if any which should apply.

-The Chair Ms Justice Mary Laffoy laid her Report on this topic before the Houses of the Oireacthas on 29 June 2017.
+The Chair, the Honourable Mary Laffoy, laid her Report on this topic before the Houses of the Oireacthas on 29 June 2017.
 To view the Final Report and Recommendations please click here.

 The Citizens’ Assembly is live streamed and therefore available for the public to view.